cameron-simpson/css/lib/python/cs/vt/vt.5.md

       }
     }

-The `flags` field is a bitmap with of following predefined flags:
+The `flags` field is a bitmap with the following predefined flags:

 `0x01` "HAS\_CHANNEL":
   if set, the `channel` field is present to provide the channel number;